NVIDIA/Megatron-LM/README.md

 - Vocabulary Parallelism with 2 all-reduce communication barriers (enable using `--disable-fb-fusion`)
   ![Vocabulary Parallelism with 2 all-reduce communication barriers](images/schedule-vocab-2.png)

+An implementation of Vocabulary Parallelism on the *V-Half* schedule can be found at [this branch of the Zero Bubble Pipeline Parallelism repository](https://github.com/sail-sg/zero-bubble-pipeline-parallelism/tree/v-half-vocab).

 For comparison, we also implement the interlaced pipeline ([Lin et al., 2024](https://www.usenix.org/conference/osdi24/presentation/lin-zhiqi)) which uses a tensor parallel style to handle the vocabulary layers.

 - Interlaced Pipeline (enable using `--use-interlaced-schedule`)